jdrachal/mod_that_for_me/README.md

 ## Errors
-In case of any errors make sure that script is not locked.
+In case of any errors make sure that script is not blocked.
 To do so enter the properties then mark 'Unblock' checkbox and 'Apply' button

 ![Screen_Capture_-_Dec_30__9_00_PM](https://github.com/jdrachal/mod_that_for_me/assets/89092342/45c46cc2-d562-4ae0-b2e5-c5ca25d3e659)